kapetan-io/querator/docs/known-issues.md

 ## Open Door Mode is Enabled by Default When Auth Backends are Configured

-**Severity**: High
+**Severity**: Intentional — Will Not Fix
 **Component**: `service/service.go`, `internal/auth_backend.go`

 When `AuthBackend` is configured with storage backends (Users, Roles, RoleBindings), `Service.Bootstrap` automatically creates a role binding that grants the anonymous (unauthenticated) user full Admin privileges in the `_system` namespace.
-This means any unauthenticated request has full administrative access.
-A warning is logged at startup, but the system is insecure by default.
-To lock down the system, the anonymous → Admin role binding in `_system` must be explicitly deleted after bootstrap.
+This means any unauthenticated request has full administrative access on a fresh deployment.

+This is intentional.
+Open Door Mode allows operators to access and configure the system immediately after bootstrap without needing out-of-band credential distribution.
+A warning is logged at startup.
+To secure the system, delete the anonymous → Admin role binding in the `_system` namespace via the role bindings API after completing initial setup.
-**Impact**: A freshly bootstrapped deployment with auth backends configured is fully open to unauthenticated callers until an operator explicitly removes the anonymous Admin binding.

-**Workaround**: After bootstrap, delete the anonymous → Admin role binding in the `_system` namespace via the role bindings API.

 ## No Negative Caching for Failed API Key Authentication